Planting Requirements for New Buildings

 Outside a Planting Season

-If you are seeking a Certificate of Occupancy from DOB outside of the planting seasons, you have the option to wait for the next planting season to plant or pay for all required trees through the Parks Tree Fund; however, you must first complete a P-A Forestry Application for our staff to assess the project and file the proper paperwork.
-Tree Fund payments will be used for future street tree planting by the Parks Department.
-You may be eligible for a refund of the Tree Fund payment if you conduct the required plantings yourself during the next permissible planting season.
+If you are seeking a Certificate of Occupancy from DOB outside of the planting seasons, you have the option to wait for the next planting season to plant or pay for all required trees through the Parks Tree Fund; however, you must first request a Tree Work Permit for our staff to assess the project and file the proper paperwork.
+Tree Fund payments will be used for future street tree planting by NYC Parks You may be eligible for a refund of the Tree Fund payment if you conduct the required plantings yourself during the next permissible planting season.

 If you expect to plant a tree yourself or by private contractor during the next planting season, please submit your application as early as possible in advance of the season.
 Permits are renewable but only valid for the coming planting season.